 Kerry O’Malley Cerra is an award-winning author of middle grade books.
 Her first novel, Just a Drop of Water, landed on five state reading lists, won the Crystal Kite Award, a Florida Book Award, and was named to VOYA’s Top Shelf Fiction list for 2014.
 Her second novel, Hear Me, is out now.
-Stay tuned for her forthcoming book, Make a Little Wave, expected to debut sometime in 2024 with Carolrhoda Books (Lerner Publishing).
+Stay tuned for her forthcoming books, Make a Little Wave, (Aug.
+6, 2024 from Carolrhoda Books, Lerner Publishing) and a nonfiction picture book, The Gallaudet Eleven: The Story of NASA’s Deaf Bioastronauts (March 2026 from Little Brown BFYR).
 Kerry’s work has received praise from The New York Times, Kirkus, School Library Journal, Booklist, VOYA, and the Horn Book Guide calling her stories moving, perceptive, well-developed, and woven with an expert hand.
-Kerry lives in South Florida with her family and two poorly behaved rescue-dogs.
+Kerry lives in South Florida with her family and two poorly behaved rescue dogs.

 Click here for my press kit!

 Kidding.
 But I’m a list-girl, so here we go.

 13 Things About Me:

 - I love lists!
 I can’t function without lists.

 - Thirteen is my lucky number, and of course this list has 13 items.